This classic Amish chicken and noodles turns simple ingredients into heartwarming bliss!

 What makes this dish special is its simplicity.
 A handful of quality ingredients creates something truly incredible.

-Make it even more memorable with these tips.
+But to make it even more memorable, follow these tips.

 - Try thighs!
 Use chicken thighs if you don't want to cook a whole chicken.
 They're flavorful and tender.